 Take a peek @windridge_vineyards Instagram to check out their amazing sunsets & tasty wines and food they have to offer!

-Psst… Check out the ‘Flower Workshop’ tab to see future workshops held at the Vineyard or Stephanie’s Flower Shop!
+Psst… Check out the ‘Flower Workshop’ tab to see future workshops/events & announcements held at the Vineyard or Stephanie’s Flower Shop!

 The flowers, the gorgeous, mystic multi-coloured flowers are not the flowers of life, but people, yes people are the true flowers of life, and it has been a most precious pleasure to have temporarily strolled in your garden.